 Welcome to Smart Agriculture 中文

-CAGE-YOLO: A Dense Small Object Detection Model for Aquaculture Net Cages on Remote Sensing Images
+CAGE-YOLO: A Dense Small Object Detection Model for Aquaculture Net Cages Based on Remote Sensing Images

 2. College of Fisheries and Life Science, Shanghai Ocean University, Shanghai 201306, China